mylesduncanking/laravel-eloquent-join/README.md

 This package introduces the join capability for sorting and filtering on eloquent relations.

+##Please use the original package of this.
+We have forked this and tweaked it to work specifically with a system.
+##Which does break on all normal installations of Laravel.

 ## Eloquent Problems

 You can't perform sorting on the relationship field without manually joining related table which is very awkward.
 Let me give you a few reasons why.
 If you have a table with posts and related categories your code might look like this: